volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 In the function body, we write some logic that if being executed successfully, results in resolving a promise.

-If something has failed, promise is rejected.
+If something has failed, a promise is rejected.

 After resolving, `then` method is called, after rejecting - `catch`: